Maybe you’ve heard the term “advertising copy” before, whether on a marketing blog like this one, or in your own research of the trade.

 And this means you need to know exactly what makes good advertising copy so great.

-Which means you need a thorough understanding and breakdown of not only HOW to write good advertising copy, but what makes good advertising so good.
-And why the results are so much better when you take buyers perspectives into account.
+This means you need a thorough understanding and breakdown of not only HOW to write good advertising copy, but what makes good advertising so good.
+And why the results are so much better when you take buyers' perspectives into account.

 Well, what are we waiting for?
-Let’s dig into the only 55 point guide you’ll ever need to perfecting the art of creating successful advertising copy. 🥇
+Let’s dig into the guide you’ll ever need to perfect the art of creating successful advertising copy. 🥇

 Ads are little things that make big things happen.
 Little samples of words that tell a story.
 The trick is utilizing the space you have, (it can be as little as 55 characters and as much as 150 characters) to tell a good story in a very short time.